 Flournoy Elementary School

-- Flournoy Elementary School's student population of 21 students has declined by 30% over five school years.
+- Flournoy Elementary School's student population of 26 students has grown by 18% over five school years.

 |Grades Offered||Grades Kindergarten-8|